Orange Order: Politics

 The Orange Order is strongly linked to British unionism.
 This is a political ideology that supports the continued unity of the United Kingdom.
-Unionism is thus opposed to, for example, the unification of Ireland and Scottish independence.
+Unionism is thus opposed to, for example, Irish reunification, Scottish independence and Welsh independence.

 The Order, from its very inception, was an overtly political organisation.
 In 1905, when the Ulster Unionist Council (UUC) was formed, the Orange Order was entitled to send delegates to its meetings.
 The UUC was the decision-making body of the Ulster Unionist Party (UUP).
 Between 1922 and 1972, the UUP was consistently the largest party in the Northern Ireland Parliament, and all Prime Ministers of Northern Ireland and the vast majority of senior UUP figures were members of the Order.
 Due to its close links with the UUP, the Orange Order was able to exert great influence.
 The Order was the force behind the UUP no-confidence votes in reformist Prime Ministers Terence O'Neill (1969), James Chichester-Clark (1969–71), and Brian Faulkner (1972–74).
 At the outbreak of The Troubles in 1969, the Order encouraged its members to join the Northern Ireland security forces.

 The Democratic Unionist Party (DUP) attracted the most seats in an election for the first time in 2003.
 DUP leader Ian Paisley had been clashing with the Order since 1951, when the Order banned members of Paisley's Free Presbyterian Church from acting as Orange chaplains and later, from the 1970s, when it openly endorsed the UUP against the DUP.
-Recently, however, Orangemen have begun voting for the DUP in large numbers due to their opposition to the Good Friday Agreement.
-Relations between the DUP and Order have healed greatly since 2001, and there are now a number of high-profile Orangemen who are DUP MPs and strategists.
+By the turn of the century, however, Orangemen had begun to vote for the DUP in large numbers due to their opposition to the Good Friday Agreement.